saaspegasus/pegasus-docs/teams.md

 the team as follows:

 * From the `team_slug` in the request path if available
-* From the the current session if available
+* From the current session if available
 * From the user's list of teams if available

 If the `team_slug` is available from the request path but it does not match a team that the user has access to